SPG2001/miniproject1SG/README.md

+# INF 601 Advancd Programming with Python

-# miniproject1SG
+## miniproject1SG

+## Stephen Gabel

 ## Description
-This project will be usingthe packages numpy and matplotlib in order to create 5 graphs that output as PNG files.
+This project will be using the packages numpy and matplotlib in order to create 5 graphs that output as PNG files.

 ## Pip install instructions: